-Detailed traffic assessments are still under way but we would work to keep traffic obstruction to a minimum on Kennington Road.
-However, there could be an impact on on-street parking in the area during construction.
-We will work closely with the local authority to identify alternative parking provision if required.
+Access to the site would be from Kennington Park Road.
+To keep traffic obstruction to a minimum and avoid the need for construction traffic to park on the road, the site will be designed so as lorries can turn on the site.
+There could also be some impact on the provision of on-street parking in the area during the construction phase.
+We would work closely with the local authority to identify alternative parking provision should this be required.